RichCaloggero/react-test/README.md

 However, react seems to update the DOM in such a way as to cause the screen reader to repeat the message, in some cases as many as 5 or 6 times in succession.

-The app can be seen running here:
+The react app can be seen running here:

 https://RichCaloggero.github.io/react-test/build/